Azure-Samples/active-directory-dotnetcore-daemon-v2/3-Using-KeyVault/README.md

 ### Step 6: Run the sample

-Clean the solution, rebuild the solution, and run it.

 Start the application, it will display the users in the tenant.

+If you're using Visual Studio run the app by cleaning the solution, rebuilding and then running it.

 > [Consider taking a moment to share your experience with us.](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbRy8G199fkJNDjJ9kJaxUJIhUNUJGSDU1UkxFMlRSWUxGVTlFVkpGT0tOTi4u)